muratulashozturk/fake-address-generator/README.md

 # fake-address-generator
-You can generate fake or real random address from fakeaddressgenerator.com.
-With this module, you can access informations progprogramically.
+You can generate fake or real random address from fakeaddressgenerator.com.\n With this module, you can access informations programically.

 # Disclaimer
 * Please only use this module for legal and educational purposes.